This webpage is now updated for the 2021-22 TTF hiring process.

 - Providing guidance and serving as a thought partner to the search committee during the review of candidates including the steps to select candidates for phone or online interviews, invitations for campus visits, and final selection

-Develop a Search Plan
+Develop and Follow a Search Plan

 The development of a Search Plan is required before searches may be advertised.
-The ART search contact will review Search Plans as part of the MyTrack search approval process, in consultation with other ART members as needed.
-The Office of Human Resources will provide search committees with faculty availability data to help with the completion of Search Plans.
+Search Plans are required to use the Search Plan Template.
+The HR Recruitment Consultant will review the Search Plan as part of the MyTrack search approval process, in consultation with ART members as needed.
+The Office of Human Resources and Institutional Research provided field availability data as part of the IHP proposal process; this data can be consulted again to help with the completion of Search Plans.
 For logistical details on launching a TTF search, see the HR Start a Search page.

-Use Data to Evaluate the Search Response
+Evaluate the Search Response

-If a search committee member, department member, search process advocate, or other party involved with the search feels that there has been bias or discrimination happening in the evaluation stage, they should contact Nancy Nieraeth, Director of Talent Acquisition (firstname.lastname@example.org), for advice and guidance.
+If a search committee member, department member, search advocate, or other party involved with the search feels that there has been bias or discrimination happening in the evaluation stage, they should contact Nancy Nieraeth, Director of Talent Acquisition (firstname.lastname@example.org), for advice and guidance.

 At the finalist stage, Deans must receive finalist approval from the EVPAA and salary approval from the Executive Vice Provost for Academic Operations (EVPAO) before extending an offer.
 Before approving, the EVPAA or EVPAO may ask for a rationale explaining the recommendation.
 After finalist and salary approval, offers will proceed using the TTF Contingent Offer Letter Term Sheet process.

-Tenure Track Faculty Recruitment Workshop
+Tenure Track Faculty Recruitment Workshops

 Implicit Bias Training